Ecotrust/floodplain-restoration/README.md

 4. Edit `dst/data/bbn.bif` by hand if necessary.
 5. Reload question fixtures with `python manage.py loaddata survey/fixtures/questions.json` (*warning: this will destroy all questions in the database and requires careful thought about data migration*)
 6. Check system integrity with `python manage.py systemcheck`

+# Deployment

+The deployment to stage and production is automated through the use of ansible playbooks.

+1. "Build" the javascript and html app using grunt.
+Check closely for errors:

+	cd ui && grunt build

+2. Add the newly created js/css/html files, commit them and push to master:

+    git add dist/scripts/scripts.cd312094.js
+    git commit -a -m "new grunt build" git push

+3. Deploying to "stage", our local virtualbox machine.

+	vagrant up
+	cd ../deploy
+	./deploy localhost

+4. Test it.
+Fix it if needed.

+5. Deploy to production

+	./deploy <produciton hostname>